LukeShortCloud/rootpages/src/dns_servers.rst

 --------

 The pdns service can be both an authoritative and recursive DNS server.
-It supports a large number of backends that can be used for it's authoritative server.
-[1] A few of the most popular backends are "bind" (BIND) due to it's large usage in the Linux community and "gmysql" (MySQL) due to it's scalability.
+It supports a large number of back-ends that can be used for it's authoritative server.
+[1] A few of the most popular back-ends are "bind" (BIND) due to it's large usage in the Linux community and "gmysql" (MySQL) due to it's scalability.